Davanahs/openenv-spreadsheet-cleanup/README.md

 - `remove_duplicates`: Deduplicate identical rows.
 - `request_approval`: Ask for elevated permissions for a target restricted action.

+**Approval Workflow**: Certain environments (like `hard.csv`) restrict dangerous operations (like removing duplicates).
+If an agent tries to execute a restricted action without permission, the action will fail and the agent loses points.
+The agent must first output a `request_approval` action for the restricted operation, let the evaluator (or heuristic logic) grant approval, and *then* execute the actual cleanup action.

 ---

 ## 📋 Task Descriptions